j1-aggie/Beers-of-the-USA/README.md

  *  Data must be at least 100 records.
  *  Project must be interactive for the user.
  *  The final visualization should have at least three views.

+# Proposal
+Our project will be focused on querying data from a brewery API so that users can query a state and pull up the breweries within the city for a user to potentially visit.
+Then, the user can hover over each of the pinned locations to find the name, address & phone number for each brewery.

+## Datasets:
+www.brewerydb.com